Howth Roots and Blues Festival

 Past festivals have even included Latin, Reggae and Ska while this year we are including some Afrobeat.
 Experience the charm of wandering from gig to gig along the free gig pub trail, much like at Electric Picnic, but without the need for a ticket.

-With more than 30 free gigs across 5 unique venues around the village and the scenic hill of Howth and ticketed headline shows at the historic Abbey Tavern and Summit Inn, this year’s festival promises an unforgettable experience.
+With more than 30 free gigs across 7 unique venues (5 of them FREE) around the village and the scenic hill of Howth and ticketed headline shows at the historic Abbey Tavern and Summit Inn, this year’s festival promises an unforgettable experience.

 Date: